dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The greatest deception men suffer is from their own opinions.
+  The world is full of magical things patiently waiting for our wits to grow sharper.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)